 The terms of reference of the LCH SA Risk Committee mandates that interoperable CCP links must be reviewed and approved prior to acceptance, and all interoperable arrangements must meet established LCH SA risk standards which are set out in various internal risk policies.
 In assessing the spill-over risk from the default of a linked CCP, consideration is given to the presence of default waterfall and default management procedures within the interoperating CCP's rules and procedures, and that risk is fully collateralised through exchange of margin.
 In addition to contagion risk, LCH SA also assesses the market and credit risk posed by the interoperating CCP, and ensures additional margin is called where necessary.
-For its ongoing review LCH SA conducts quarterly meetings with the interoperating CCP's margin methodologies, operational risk framework or third party relationships.
+For its ongoing review LCH SA conducts quarterly meetings with the interoperating CCP's Risk Manager to obtain information on any material changes such as changes to the interoperating CCP's margin methodologies, operational risk framework or third party relationships.